How to date Tatsumi Shimura's woodblock prints

 |O||Yūyūdo approval seal|

 There are 21 confirmed woodblock prints, selected from 75 paintings in States of Beauties 美人百態 published in 1976, in addition to the Five Modern Beauties.
-Shimura was awarded a national book prize in 1976 which was very likely the catalyst for renewed interest and Yuyudo publishing prints during the late 1970s and 80s.
+Shimura was awarded a national book prize in 1976 which was very likely the catalyst for renewed interest and Yuyudo publishing prints from the mid 1970s to 80s.
 Yuyudo sold in either sets and later pre-framed (edition no. matches on print, frame and cardboard box).
 The first 4 of these prints included seal B indicating that these were lifetime editions.
-The remaining prints included only seals M, N or O, probably in this chronological order, indicating these were actually posthumous editions.
+The remaining prints included only seals M, N or O, in this chronological order, indicating these were actually posthumous editions.